 Comments: One found in Dakota Co 10 Apr 2010 was color-banded as an adult in south-central Alaska in summer 2009 and seen wintering on Chiloe Island in southern Chile.
-Another, observed in Madison Co in spring 2013, was banded on Chiloe Island in Jan 2008 (Senner et al 2014), and one in Wayne Co 16 Apr 2020 was also banded at Chiloe Island.
+Another, observed in Madison Co in spring 2013, was banded some 9500 km away on Chiloe Island in Jan 2008 (Senner et al 2014), and one in Wayne Co 16 Apr 2020 was also banded at Chiloe Island.

 UNSM: University of Nebraska State Museum

 Photograph (top) of a Hudsonian Godwit at Wehrspann Lake, Sarpy Co on 16 May 2007 by Phil Swanson.